 As hotel art consultants, we curate and commission art that is tailored to the project, and speaks to its unique context.
-Artelier presents a case study of how we develop rich, thematic responses for a hotel art project.
+Artelier presents a case study of how we developed rich, thematic responses for a hotel art project.
 For a hotel that is currently under development in Bahrain, the Middle East, we researched and curated an art collection that interprets aspects of local history and Bahrain's unique natural riches.
 Discover our hotel art homepage for more projects.

 Art consultancy for a 5* hotel project requires a specialised set of considerations: the artworks must reflect the ethos of the hotel brand, speak to the unique cultural context of the hotel, as well as creating an air of luxury which exceeds the expectations of high-end travellers.

 As international art consultants, Artelier recently delivered research expertise and consultancy services to a 5* hotel brand for their major development project in Bahrain.
 They wanted us to curate a portfolio of art for the hotel that referenced local history, as well as speak to the key concept behind their brand – the sense of a meeting point between cultures and communities.

 Artelier responded to this local history by identifying six related themes, which together form a coherent basis for our proposed art collection.

 We drew upon the legacy of the ancient Dilmun civilisation, whose capital was in Bahrain, as a key theme for the art collection.
 Records of Dilmun exist as far as 4,000 BCE, pre-dating even Ancient Egypt; Dilmun's advantageous location on an archipelago of islands in the Persian Gulf led it to become a prosperous and important trading hub.
 The island of Bahrain has therefore had longstanding prominence as a commercial and cultural meeting point – a rich history that Artelier wanted to incorporate.